epogrebnyak/haskell-intro/README.md

 This is a curated introduction to Haskell by [Yuras Shumovich](https://twitter.com/shumovichy) as studied by [Evgeniy](https://twitter.com/PogrebnyakE) and [Zarak](https://github.com/zarak).

-### Set up GHCi

-Set up GHCi Haskell on your computer or use a limited web version as suggested [here](setup.md).
+**Set up GHCi.** Set up GHCi Haskell on your computer or use a limited web version as suggested [here](setup.md).

-### Topic list

-Yuras original [topic list](topics.md), a great plan to learn.
+**Topic list.** Yuras original [topic list](topics.md), a great plan to learn.

 If you are to take just one thing out with you from this repo, take this topic list - it will guide you throughout your learning whatever resources you choose to study with.

-### Classes
+**Classes**.
 This repository holds session transcripts (as played in interpreter and saved scripts) by `class 1-7` closely following the [topics list](topics.md) above.
 Hoping to organise the classes for future reference.
 Also [notes.hs](notes.hs) has unsorted links and code bits.

-### Acknowledgement

-We were lucky to have Yuras as a tutor in Haskell for this small course at the end of 2018.
+**Acknowledgement**.
+We were lucky to have [Yuras](https://twitter.com/shumovichy) as a tutor in Haskell for this small course at the end of 2018.
 Yuras knows 150% of Haskell, but he adjusted instruction according to our prior knowledge (or, rather, ignorance).
 Initially we wanted to learn ['just some functional concepts'](how_we_started.md), but Haskell proved very immersive and engaging.

 ## Reading

-Readings about haskell are quite numerous.
-Good lists are [here](https://wiki.haskell.org/Learning_Haskell) and [here](https://stackoverflow.com/questions/1012573/getting-started-with-haskell).
+Readings about Haskell are quite numerous.
+Good lists are [here](https://wiki.haskell.org/Learning_Haskell) and [here](https://stackoverflow.com/questions/1012573/getting-started-with-haskell). @_bravit provides a critical review of [books available in Russian](https://medium.com/@_bravit)

 ### Top picks